cooke99/Softmax_Regression_Implementation/README.md

 - X and y are the training data provided to the model.
 - `iters` specifies the maximum number of iterations to run Gradient Descent.

+**Note:** It's necessary to scale the features of your data before using this model or it will have difficulties converging.

 `soft_reg.predict(X, y, one_hot = False, predict_proba = False, add_bias = True)`